Google Home Hub joins the fight to put a screen on your countertop

 Thanks to the Lenovo Smart Display and the JBL Link View, we're already pretty familiar with what a Google Assistant-equipped smart display can do.
 Like those devices, the Home Hub will respond to Google Assistant voice commands just like the rest of the Google Home lineup does.
 You can control your smart home, check your calendar, search the web and more with a voice command.

-Available in multiple colors, you can buy the Google Home Hub for a relatively inexpensive $150 when it comes out on October 22nd.
+You can buy the Google Home Hub in charcoal, aqua, chalk or sand for a relatively inexpensive $150 when it comes out on October 22nd.
+All four color options will be available in the US, the UK and Australia.
 The US price converts to roughly £115 and AU$210.
 The price is pretty attractive, despite a relatively small seven inch screen.
 The Lenovo Smart Display costs $250 for the model with a ten inch screen and $200 for the eight-inch version.
 The JBL Link View costs $250 and has an eight-inch screen.

 New tricks